ASH Annual Meeting Press Policies

 This section only pertains to those who have requested and received email confirmation for in-person media registration.
 If you have been approved for virtual-only registration but you need to request access to the in-person meeting, please contact [email protected] as soon as possible.

 You are required to wear the Society’s media badge at all times while on site at the annual meeting.
-Instructions on where to pick up your press badge beginning on
+Instructions on picking up your press badge will be shared with registered reporters via email in advance of the meeting.

 Media badges are non-transferrable.
 Registered media who give their badges to other individuals seeking access to the ASH annual meeting or press working room risk having their media credentials revoked and access to future ASH meetings denied.